beeware/gbulb/README.md

     2. when the event loop has not even yet started because it is still trying to acquire the context

-It should be wiser not to use any recursion at all.
-GLibEventLoop will actually prevent you from doing that (in accordance with PEP 3156).
-However you should keep in mind that enclosed loops may be started at any time by third-party code calling directly GLib's primitives.
+It would be wiser not to use any recursion at all.
+GLibEventLoop will actually prevent you from doing that (in accordance with PEP 3156), however GtkEventLoop will allow you to call run() recursively.
+You should also keep in mind that enclosed loops may be started at any time by third-party code calling directly GLib's primitives.

+TODO: documentation about signal GLib allows catching signals from any thread.
+It is dispatched to the first handler whose flag is not yet raised.

+about SIGINT -> KeyboardInterrupt will never be raised asynchronously

 [PEP3156]:  http://www.python.org/dev/peps/pep-3156/